sheetalrprasad/sheetalrprasad/README.md

-### Hello!!!
+# Hello!!!
 Sheetal Prasad here... 👋
 I'm a Software Developer, Machine Learning Enthusiast and an Artist.
 I am passionate about staying up to date with the latest advancements in technology and programming languages, and I love to travel and explore new cultures.

-- 🔭 I’m currently working on Web Developemtent for University Library
+- 🔭 I’m currently working on Web Development for University Library
-- 🌱 Currently pursuing a master's in computer science at San Diego State University.
+- 🌱 Pursuing a master's in computer science at San Diego State University.
 Having taken a career break to pursue higher education, I am eager to re-enter the industry and contribute to innovative projects.
-- 💬 Software Engineer with expertise in Full-stack and back-end development, skilled in Python, Golang, Java, SQL, NoSQL, ReactJS, and Django.
-Proficient in NumPy, Pandas, SciPy, PyTorch, NLP, and Sklearn, contributing valuable insights to Machine Learning and Data Analysis.
-- 📫 How to reach me: https://sheetalrprasad.github.io/
 - ⚡ Beyond my technical abilities, I am also highly organized and skilled in coordinating team events and recreational activities.
 I believe in fostering a positive and collaborative work environment, where team members feel valued and supported.
+- 📫 How to reach me: https://sheetalrprasad.github.io/

 ## Programming Languages
 <p>